-Interlochen and Cristian Măcelaru partner with Yo-Yo Ma, Wynton Marsalis, National Symphony Orchestra, and The Philadelphia Orchestra to celebrate America250 and advance creative youth development
+Interlochen and Cristian Măcelaru partner with Yo-Yo Ma, Wynton Marsalis, and Joshua McClendon to celebrate America250 and advance creative youth development

-Yo-Yo Ma will premiere a new cello concerto by Wynton Marsalis with the Interlochen Arts Academy Orchestra in side-by-side performances with members of the National Symphony Orchestra and The Philadelphia Orchestra—all under the baton of Cristian Măcelaru.
+Yo-Yo Ma will premiere a new cello concerto by Wynton Marsalis with the Interlochen Arts Academy Orchestra in side-by-side performances with professional orchestral musicians—all under the baton of Cristian Măcelaru.

 Yo-Yo Ma (left; photo credit: Jason Bell) and Wynton Marsalis (right; photo credit: Japan Art Association)

 Interlochen will present a two-part orchestral performance, highlighted throughout by multidisciplinary appearances from Interlochen dancers, actors, creative writers, film makers, and visual artists, all under the baton of Cristian Măcelaru, Artistic Director and Principal Conductor of Interlochen’s World Youth Symphony Orchestra and Music Director Designate of the Cincinnati Symphony Orchestra.
-The concerts will feature side-by-side performances with Interlochen alumni in the National Symphony Orchestra and The Philadelphia Orchestra—both leaders in youth arts education.
+The concerts will feature side-by-side performances with Interlochen alumni in some of the nation's most storied professional orchestras.

-“Interlochen Arts Academy students from 45 U.S. states and territories, 27 countries, and other young artists from the greater Philadelphia and Washington, D.C. areas will come together as part of this performance to lift up the values of this country that they hold dear and point to our future as a democratic society,” explained Trey Devey, President of Interlochen Center for the Arts.
+“Interlochen Arts Academy students from 45 U.S. states and territories, 27 countries, and other young artists from the tour areas will come together as part of this performance to lift up the values of this country that they hold dear and point to our future as a democratic society,” explained Trey Devey, President of Interlochen Center for the Arts.
 “This will give an important youth voice to the America250 programming, creating mini-festivals in each community and reinforcing the essential role of youth arts education.”

-As part of the tour, Interlochen faculty will visit the greater Philadelphia area and Washington, D.C. to work with youth arts organizations in all seven of Interlochen’s disciplines: music, theatre, visual arts, film & new media, dance, creative writing, and interdisciplinary arts.
-Students associated with these youth arts organizations will be chosen to receive full-tuition scholarships to Interlochen Arts Camp under the newly established National Symphony Orchestra-Interlochen Scholars program and The Philadelphia Orchestra-Interlochen Scholars program.
+As part of the tour, Interlochen faculty will visit the tour cities to work with youth arts organizations in all seven of Interlochen’s disciplines: music, theatre, visual arts, film & new media, dance, creative writing, and interdisciplinary arts.
+Students associated with these youth arts organizations will be chosen to receive full-tuition scholarships to Interlochen Arts Camp.

 Interlochen Arts Academy’s 2026 tour will build on many recent student touring opportunities, including a performance as part of the New York Philharmonic’s 2022-23 season and a critically acclaimed 2016 performance by the Arts Academy Orchestra at the NY Phil Biennial.
 Other recent Arts Academy tours include a multidisciplinary performance at Miami’s New World Center in early March 2020 and premieres of new works at National Sawdust and Carnegie Hall in February 2019.